simplybusiness/dobby/README.md

 2. Create a Private key from the App settings page and store it securely.

-3. Install the App on your repository/organization wide.
+3. Install the App either on your repository or organization wide.

-4. Set secrets on your repository or on organization containing the GitHub App ID, and the private key you created in step 2 as DOBBY_APP_ID, DOBBY_PRIVATE_KEY
+4. Set secrets on your repository or organization containing the GitHub App ID, and the private key you created in step 2 as DOBBY_APP_ID, DOBBY_PRIVATE_KEY

 5. Add a file to your github workflow `.github/workflows/dobby-action.yml` with following content: